wp-plugins/equivalent-mobile-redirect/readme.txt

 1. Login to your Dashboard as admin.
 2. Once logged in select Plugins -> Add New.
 3. Next search for Equivalent Mobile Redirect and click the install button.
-4. Locate the "EMR Redirect" settings menu
-5. Enable mobile redirect by checking the enable checkbox.
-6. Enable Homepage redirect by checking the enable checkbox and entering the corrosponding mobile site URL (ex. http://example.com).
-7. Fill in the full site page title (ex.
-About) and the equivalent mobile site URL (ex. http://example.com) you would like to redirect the mobile visitors to.
-8. Select "Save Options".
+4. Set mobile redirects in the metabox on pages and posts

 = Manual Install =
 1. Extract the contents of equivalent-mobile-redirect.zip and upload to the wp-content/plugins folder.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-4. Locate the "EMR Redirect" settings menu
-5. Enable mobile redirect by checking the enable checkbox.
-6. Enable Homepage redirect by checking the enbale checkbox and enter the corrosponding mobile site URL (ex. http://example.com).
-7. Fill in the full site page title (ex.
-About) and the equivalent mobile site URL (ex. http://example.com) you would like to redirect the mobile visitors to.
-8. Select "Save Options".
+3. Set mobile redirects in the metabox on pages and posts

 == Frequently Asked Questions ==

 = I activated the plugin and nothing happened? =
-This plugin will only redirect users who view the site on a mobile device and you must first fill in the page title(s) and redirect URL(s) in the plugin settings.
+This plugin will only redirect users who view the site on a mobile device and you must first fill in redirects in the metabox on pages and posts.

-= What format should I add the page title in the settings page? = You should add the page title the exact way it is spelled and you can one add 1 page title per text box.
-For example: Home

-= What format should I add the mobile URL in the settings page? = You should add the full mobile URL including the "http://".
+= What format should I add the mobile URL in the metabox? = You should add the full mobile URL including the "http://".
 For example: http://example.com

 = How can I give my users the option to view the full site =